mehpree/web-scraping/README.md

 ### Part 2: Scrape and Analyze Mars Weather Data
 Open the Jupyter Notebook in the starter code folder named part_2_mars_weather.ipynb.
 You will work in this code as you follow the steps below to scrape and analyze Mars weather data.
-1. Use automated browsing to visit the Mars Temperature Data SiteLinks to an external site..
+1. Use automated browsing to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 Inspect the page to identify which elements to scrape.
 Note that the URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.
 2. Create a Beautiful Soup object and use it to scrape the data in the HTML table.
 Note that this can also be achieved by using the Pandas read_html function.
 However, use Beautiful Soup here to continue sharpening your web scraping skills.
 3. Assemble the scraped data into a Pandas DataFrame.
 The columns should have the same headings as the table on the website.
 Here’s an explanation of the column headings: o	id: the identification number of a single transmission from the Curiosity rover